abdulshamim/Algorithms/README.md

 Sorting:
   This is a fun to see how sorting Algo work to sort array.
 Generally we use Swift inbuilt sort() algo.
   But if you are intereseted you can see how sort works:

   Basically Sorting algo can be categorized into followings:
-   1. Bad Sorting Algo:
+   1. Bad Sorting Algo:\n
-      a) Bubble Sort
+      a) Bubble Sort\n
-      b) Slow Sort
+      b) Slow Sort\n

    2. Basic Sort Algo:
       a) Insertion Sort